realjeeyo/adv-mobile-dev/README.md

 </p>

 Week 6 Activity 1 (iOS Build & Deployment)
-<p> We migrated the project to a native iOS workspace, installed CocoaPods, and built the app.
+<p> We migrated the project to a native iOS workspace using <code>expo prebuild</code>, installed CocoaPods, and built the app with Xcode.
 The app now runs on iOS Simulator and device with all core features (authentication, playlists, profile, theming, and the advanced camera/editor).
 Below are screenshots from the iOS build, including the save password prompt and key screens.</p>
 <p align="center">
   <img src="screenshots/week 6/iOS Home (Save Password Prompt).png" alt="iOS Home - Save Password Prompt" width="250"/>
   <img src="screenshots/week 6/iOS Login.png" alt="iOS Login" width="250"/>